7 July, 2023.

 Implied groping and sexual harassment, which is laughed about because the perpetrator is an "old queen".
 He's "handsy", particularly with the straight man he "has a thing for", which is apparently... funny.
 To understand why I don't find that funny, see Part 1 and Part 2 of Sexual Assault of Men Played for Laughs.

 Another thing that really frustrated me, as a man who has struggled with Obsessive Compulsive Disorder, was the misuse of "OCD" to describe non-disordered tidiness and cleanliness.
 "I am OCD about wiping down the sink."
 "He's way too OCD."
 Like... seriously?
 What fucking year is it?
 OCD isn't a funny, cute term.
 It's a struggle and a diagnosis.
 How can progressive characters, who supposedly care so much about respectful language, justify speaking that way?
-More seriously, how come nobody stopped the episode from being aired, or took one of the writers aside and said, "hey, this isn't acceptable in 2019"?
+More seriously, how come nobody took one of the writers aside and said, "Hey, this isn't acceptable in 2019"?

 These cheap jokes affect real people.